Minirogue/HoloCanon/README.md

 This is an Android app written in Kotlin.
 The modules are written as Kotlin Multiplatform (KMP) modules with the intent to eventually expand this app to iOS and web.
-The gradle configurations are defined by the conventions in `build-logic`
+The gradle configurations are defined by the conventions in my [Gradle convention plugin library](https://github.com/Minirogue/minirogue-build-logic).

 ### Module Structure

 This codebase uses a module structure based on previous professional work I've done.
-Some may recognize it as an application of the [separated interface pattern](https://martinfowler.com/eaaCatalog/separatedInterface.html), which is itself also an application of the [dependency inversion principle](https://en.wikipedia.org/wiki/Dependency_inversion_principle) from SOLID.
+Some may recognize it as the application of the [separated interface pattern](https://martinfowler.com/eaaCatalog/separatedInterface.html), which is itself also an application of the [dependency inversion principle](https://en.wikipedia.org/wiki/Dependency_inversion_principle) from SOLID.
 That's basically some fancy buzzwords to say that most functionality is exposed by interfaces in `public` modules while the implementations are provided by a separate `internal` module that depends on that `public` module.
 The core dependency rule here is that only application modules can depend on internal modules, but anything can depend on public modules.
 All modules are also designated as either `feature` or `library` modules with the expectation that feature modules will depend on library modules but not vice versa.